Alma College: Where Plaid Works

 A WORLD OF OPPORTUNITIES

 Students have many opportunities to participate in campus life outside of the classroom.
-No matter what activities students choose to get involved with, each one helps them explore new ideas and interests.
-Alma has a student organization for just about every passion one may have.
-Greeks, geeks, and everything in between—more than 80 student organizations offer opportunities to lead, laugh and learn.
+No matter what activities students choose to get involved in, each one helps them explore new ideas and interests.
+Alma has a student organization for just about every passion someone may have.
+Greeks, geeks, and everything in between—more than 80 student organizations offer opportunities to lead, laugh, and learn.
 Chapel programming offers opportunities to develop students’ faiths.
 The popular Stone Recreation Center provides fitness and recreation opportunities.
 In addition to traditional residence halls and apartments, Alma has theme housing options devoted to varied interests.

-According to Break Away, the national organization that supports the development of alternative break experiences, Alma College ranks among the top 10 schools in the nation in the percentage of students who participate in alternative break service trips.
-During 2017-18, Alma students on alternative breaks provided disaster relief, participated in environmental stewardship activities, and worked with various urban agencies responding to the hungry and the homeless.
+According to Break Away, the national organization that supports the development of alternative break experiences, Alma College ranks among the top three schools in the nation in the percentage of students who participate in alternative break service trips.
+During 2018-19, Alma students on alternative breaks participated in environmental stewardship activities and worked with various urban agencies responding to the hungry and the homeless.

 Alma College is located in the middle of Michigan, which offers excellent outdoor recreational areas and the longest freshwater coastline in the United States.
 Alma’s Adventure Recreation program sponsors student weekend programming experiences that include camping, kayaking, snowboarding, and skiing to such locations as Sleeping Bear Dunes, Mackinac Island, the Pictured Rocks, and Boyne and Caberfae mountains.